moonbitlang/moonbit-docs/moonbit-tour/tour/chapter1_basic/lesson9_for_while_loop/index.md

 }
 ```

-The loop initializes the variables `init` before it starts.
-When the loop starts,
-it tests the `condition` and executes the loop body if the `condition` is true.
-After that, it runs the `increment` expression and repeats the process until the
-condition is false.
+The loop initializes the variables in the `init` part before it starts.
+When the loop starts, it tests the `condition` and executes the loop body if the `condition` is true.
+After that, it runs the `increment` expression and repeats the process until the condition is false.

-The for loop in MoonBit is more expressive than the C-style for loop.
+In MoonBit, the for loop is more expressive than the C-style for loop.
 We will
 explain it in the following chapters.

 ## While loop and if-else expression